-The Severance Agreement provides that if any payments or benefits received by Mr. Bagai or Dr. Agah under the Severance Agreement or otherwise would constitute "parachute payments" within the meaning of Section 280G of the Code and be subject to excise taxes imposed by Section 4999 of the Code, such amount will either be delivered in full or reduced so as not to be subject to excise taxation, whichever amount is higher.
+The Severance Agreement provides that if any payments or benefits received by Mr. Bagai, Dr. Agah or Ms. Nelms under the Severance Agreement or otherwise would constitute "parachute payments" within the meaning of Section 280G of the Internal Revenue Code (the "Code") and be subject to excise taxes imposed by Section 4999 of the Code, such amount will either be delivered in full or reduced so as not to be subject to excise taxation, whichever amount is higher.
 The Severance Agreement does not require us to provide any tax gross-ups.